fromxt/fromxt.github.io/content/post/how_to_unlock_VoLTE_Redmi_Note4.md

 ---
-title: "How to enable VoLTE on Xiaomi Redmi Note 4X (mido)"
+title: "How to enable VoLTE on Redmi Note 4X (mido)"
 date: 2024-01-11T12:00:00+08:00
 categories:
   - "computer"